 - The query cannot contain set operators (e.g. INTERSECT).

 Limitations on Using Materialized Views¶

-These are current limitations; some of them may be removed or changed in future versions.
+These are current limitations; some of them might be removed or changed in future versions.

 The following limitations apply to using materialized views: